Critical Thinking and Decision-Making Skills

 Speaker(s): Michael Kiefer

 Discounts are available.
 Payment is required with registration.
-Fee includes seminar, materials, and lunch.
+Fee includes seminar, materials, and lunch (for in person attendees).
 Cancellation Policy: You may cancel or transfer your registration up to seven business days before the start date for a full refund.
 If you do not show or cancel the day of the event, you are responsible for the full fee.
 You may substitute another person for your registration at any time.
-A confirmation email with seminar logistics and parking information will be sent a few days prior to the seminar.
+An email with program logistics, parking information, and webinar log in information will be sent to you prior to the event.
+If you have questions, send an email to email@example.com.
+By registering for this event, the participant grants the Wisconsin Small Business Development Center and the University of Wisconsin System the right to use, publish, and copyright the image and comments (including print and digital written narratives, materials, audio, video, and still images) in connection with this program for use in connection with program participation (current and future), websites and promotional purposes.
 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
-Contact Marie Rieber for assistance, email@example.com, 608.785.8783.
+Contact the SBDC for assistance, firstname.lastname@example.org, 608.785.8783.

 Fee: $ 249.00